ehrpg/rules/docs/skills/overview.md

 zero.
 If the skill is a special skill, the unlock costs are ten CCP instead.

-Once the skill is learned, rank increases can be bought with the same exact number of CCP as the next rank.
+Once the skill is learned, rank increases can be bought with the same exact amount of CCP as the next rank.
+So to increase a skill from 3 to 4, you'd have to pay 4 CCP.

 # Using skills